joshman91/sam_api/sam/search.md

 2) Commas must be omitted from search terms

-3) There should only be one space (‘+’) between each term and in between “AND” and “OR”
+3) There should only be one space (space = +) between each term and in between “AND” and “OR”

 4) Quick Search does not allow grouping